TenSeventy7/OrionAo3/README.md

 ![app icon](https://i.ibb.co/9nPMGQp/ic-arion-launcher-square.png)
 # Arion (ArionIonAo3)

-Arion is a PWA/Cordova client for [Archive of Our Own](https://archiveofourown.org) made with the Ionic Framework.
+Arion is a mobile client for the [Archive of Our Own](https://archiveofourown.org) .
+Written in Angular and with the Ionic Framework.

 ## Pre-requisites
 * Ionic Framework 4
-* node.js 12.x or higher
+* node.js 13.x or higher
 * npm 6 or higher

 ## Installation
 Refer from [Ionic](https://ionicframework.com/docs/installation/cli)'s documentation to install Ionic.

 After cloning this repository, initialize the project's directory with Ionic.